mnot/I-D/httpbis-alt-svc/draft.md

 ## Mitigating Load Asymmetry

-HTTP/2 fundamentally changes how TCP is used.
+HTTP/2 fundamentally changes how HTTP uses TCP.
 While this has many benefits, it also disrupts many server-side practices that take advantage of HTTP/1's shorter flows.

 In particular, load balancing among a pool of servers is often used, either